Hyperparameter Optimization in Machine Learning: Research Directions

 \chapter{Research Directions}

-From some perspective, hyperparameter optimization may be considered by now a mature field with well-established algorithmic solutions and with industry-level software frameworks.
+By now, hyperparameter optimization may be considered a mature field with well-established algorithmic solutions and with industry-level software frameworks.
 It is a crucial ingredient for automated machine learning, an active research area that has even started a conference in 2022.
 In this monograph, we have reviewed in depth the major classes of methods (random and quasi-random search, model-based, multi-fidelity, population-based, and gradient-based) and highlighted connections to closely related areas such neural architecture search and meta-learning.

 Yet, in all classes of algorithms there remain open issues and interesting directions for improvement.
 In addition, the development of hybrid algorithms has so far been under-explored, but could potentially bring notable benefits in practical applications.
 We do not discuss these particular aspects here, but rather touch upon some general topics which we feel may become (or rather, are already becoming) broad and important research directions in HPO.